wp-plugins/advanced-recent-posts/readme.txt

 === Plugin Name ===
 Contributors: eugenyh
-Tags: widget, posts, plugin, recent, recent posts, shortcode, thumbnail, thumbnails, categories, content, featured image, Taxonomy
+Tags: widget, posts, plugin, recent, recent posts, latest, latest posts, shortcode, thumbnail, thumbnails, categories, content, featured image, Taxonomy
 Requires at least: 3.0.1
 Tested up to: 4.2.2
-Stable tag: 0.5
+Stable tag: 0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin that shows the recent posts with thumbnails in the widget and in other parts of the your blog or theme with shortcodes.
+Plugin that shows the latest posts with thumbnails in the widget and in other parts of the your blog or theme with shortcodes.

 == Description ==

+**Introducing new feature in 0.6 version: Responsive Grid Layout**

+Responsive Grid Layout based on Masonry script and you can insert the new layout in your page or template with shortcode.
+Now Advanced Recent Posts plugin have only one grid layout - based on Medium (300px width) thumbnail size.
+Also you can Feature some posts - they will be show in the grid increased.
+See [live demo](http://demo.lp-tricks.com/recent-posts/responsive-grid-dark/) of the new layout!

-Advanced Recent Posts plugin shows the recent posts with thumbnails in two areas:
+Advanced Recent Posts plugin shows the latest posts with thumbnails in two areas:

 * widget in your sidebar
 * shortcode in any place of your post or theme.